AABEBE1966/monte-carlo/README.md

 - Please delete any of the .class files as they are generated when I run my codes
 - Please go over my thesis to understand how the frontend, and backend works.
+- I highly recommend to keep the backend code which is the model module and use react for fronend.
+By making the software a web app, you can avoid waiting for four hours to finish running one simulationa and analysis.
+I suggest you can build the backend using the model and compuation modules and build a the UI in react.
+You can then deploy it on heroku.
+The advantage of making the software web based, you do not have to install all this packages whenever you change machines.
+In addtion, you can start a process on the web and turn of your local computer since the server will still be running.
+You can read more about [this](https://medium.com/bb-tutorials-and-thoughts/how-to-develop-and-build-react-app-with-java-backend-c1e6c5c93ae)

+## How to contact me

+- Please feel free to send me an email to aabebe1966@gmail.com
+- give me a call on weekends to 9197717649